f-me/carma-public/README.md

 $ npm run clean-backend-templates
 ```

-### Docker bundle

-If you built the frontend and the backend Docker image, you can now
-build an image containing both:

-    cd srv/
-    docker build -t carma-bundle .

-CaRMa server executable inside the container is located at
-`/usr/local/bin/carma`.
-The command to run the container is

-    docker run carma-bundle /usr/local/bin/carma

 ### CI build

 [CircleCI][ci] is configured to build CaRMa on every push.
 If you have
-Docker installed, you may use [CircleCI CLI tool][ci-cli] to performs
+Docker installed, you may use [CircleCI CLI tool][ci-cli] to perform
 builds in the same environment as on CI server:

     circleci build --job build_client